AU Student Mobility Awards

-Mobility awards of up to $1,500 are available for summer language immersion programs.
+Mobility Awards of up to $1,500 are available for summer language immersion programs.
 AU Abroad grants are considered merit-based awards by American University and can generally only be used to pay tuition and fees to AU and, in some cases, to cover other program-related expenses.
-Click here for more information.

 Scholarships for SPA Students

-To apply for a School of Public Affairs scholarship, please visit the following web site for application updates and instructions: http://www.american.edu/spa/resources/undergraduate-scholarships.cfm.
+Visit the School of Public Affairs scholarship web site for application updates and instructions.

 Margery Kraus Scholarship for the Study of Global Communications and Public Affairs